Panhellenic (PAN)

 Alpha Gamma Delta Gamma Iota Chapter

 More than 100 years ago, eleven influential women founded Alpha Gamma Delta.
 United by more than Greek letters, these women established a sisterhood that grows stronger each year, fueled by our Purpose.
 Today, nearly 200,000 women have been initiated into Alpha Gamma Delta International Fraternity.
 Mercer’s Gamma Iota chapter was chartered February 27, 1960.
 Alpha Gam sister Margaret Toy pioneered the first Meals on Wheels, and today, we proudly partner with both Meals on Wheels and Feeding America to serve our philanthropy, Fighting Hunger.
 This is especially important to the Macon-Bibb community, where food insecurity rates are at 23.2%.
-Alpha Gams participate in an annual Week of Service, Backpack Buddies, card making, and our campus-wide events like “Mac-n-Cheese with AGD” and our “How Sweet It Is” dessert bar.
-Our ticket sales and fundraising support our chapter’s title of Jewel Status, an International award we have held for nineteen years!
+Alpha Gams participate in an annual Week of Service, Backpack Buddies, card making, sandwich making, and our campus-wide events like “Pasta Jam'' and our “How Sweet It Is” dessert bar.
+Our ticket sales and fuPanhellenic members smilingndraising support our chapter’s title of Jewel Status, an International award we have held for nineteen years!

 Where else will you find us?
-Our sisters are Admissions team members, intramural stars, Peer Advisors, Bearly Civil Engineers, MerServe members, fitness class instructors, and even dancing with the Colorguard on gameday.
-We are study buddies, along with our Academic Excellence Team, keeping members updated on available scholarships, study abroad, tutoring assistance, job interview training, internships, and career counseling.
-Our chapter is a proud recipient of the “Strive for Pi” Award from International Headquarters, which recognizes chapters that reach a cumulative GPA of 3.14 or higher.
+Our sisters are Admissions team members, intramural stars, Peer Advisors, Bearly Civil Engineers, MerServe members, and even dancing with the Colorguard on gameday.
+Our chapter is a proud recipient of the “Strive for Pi'' Award from International Headquarters, which recognizes chapters that reach a cumulative GPA of 3.14 or higher.
 Every Spring, our chapter celebrates with an Academic Achievement Banquet recognizing the success of our sisters.
 And we love to take a break with some socializing, too.
 Our Skate and Date night, Galentine’s Day, Hockey Night at Macon Mayhem, and Tacky Sweater Gift Exchanges are most memorable.
 We are the title holder for MU Miracle Penny Wars, and we have won multiple Greek Week and Homecoming events.
-Our chapter has several Greek Woman of the Year and Greek Advisor awards, as well.
 For us, being an Alpha Gam is finding your people, growing in service to others, and joining generations of women who joyfully contribute to their communities.
 We are Loving.
 Leading.
-Lasting.
-Insta: @merceralphagam
+Lasting

 Colors: Red, Buff, and Green